data-mechanics/course-2016-spr-proj/ciestu12_sajarvis/README.md

 To do this, we need to know the walking distances to nearest T stop alternatives, as well as the popularity of each stop.

-As a metric to (hopefully) help establish our utility measurement as a desirable one, we also calculate the correlation of that score against availability of handicap access at stops.
+As a metric to (hopefully) help establish our utility measurement as a desirable and positive one, we also calculate the correlation of that utility score against the availability of handicap access at stops.

 These metrics provide a strong starting point to determining which Green Line T stops are most valuable to the commuting community.